Peace and conflict studies: Description

-There has been a long-standing and vibrant debate on disarmament issues, as well as attempts to investigate, catalogue, and analyse issues relating to arms production, trade, and their political impacts.
+There has been a long-standing debate on disarmament issues, as well as attempts to investigate, catalogue, and analyse issues relating to arms production, trade, and their political impacts.
 There have also been attempt to map the economic costs of war, or of relapses into violence, as opposed to those of peace.

 Peace and conflict studies is now well established within the social sciences: it comprises many scholarly journals, college and university departments, peace research institutes, conferences, as well as outside recognition of the utility of peace and conflict studies as a method.

 Peace Studies allows one to examine the causes and prevention of war, as well as the nature of violence, including social oppression, discrimination and marginalization.
 Through peace studies one can also learn peace-making strategies to overcome persecution and transform society to attain a more just and equitable international community.

 Feminist scholars have developed a speciality within conflict studies, specifically examining the role of gender and interlocking systems of inequality in armed and other conflicts.
 The importance of considering the role of gender in post-conflict work was recognised by the United Nations Security Council resolution 1325.
 Examples of feminist scholarship include the work of Carol Cohn and Claire Duncanson.

 Ideas

 Conceptions of peace

-The negative and positive peace framework is the most widely used today.
 Negative peace refers to the absence of direct violence.
-Positive peace refers to the absence of indirect and structural violence, and is the concept that most peace and conflict researchers adopt.
-This is often credited to Galtung but these terms were previously used by Martin Luther King in the "Letter from Birmingham Jail" in 1963, in which he wrote about "negative peace which is the absence of tension" and "positive peace which is the presence of justice."
-These terms were perhaps first used by Jane Addams in a series of lectures about 'positive ideals of peace' begun in 1899 that took form in her book Newer Ideals of Peace where she switched to the term newer ideals but continued to contrast them to the term negative peace, and describes them as we think of them today, as peace with “a sense of justice no longer outraged.”
+Positive peace refers to the critical theory of conflict resolution and the absence of indirect and structural violence, and is the concept that most peace and conflict researchers adopt.
+This is often credited to Galtung but these terms were previously used by Martin Luther King Jr. in his "Letter from Birmingham Jail" in 1963, in which he wrote about "negative peace which is the absence of tension" and "positive peace which is the presence of justice."
+These terms were perhaps first used by Jane Addams in a series of lectures about 'positive ideals of peace' begun in 1899 that took form in her book Newer Ideals of Peace where she switched to the term "newer ideals", but continued to contrast them to the term "negative peace"; she described them as we think of them today, as peace with "a sense of justice no longer outraged."
+The idea was further popularized by then-UN Secretary-General Boutros Boutros-Ghali in his 1992 report An Agenda for Peace, published in the aftermath of the Cold War.

 Several conceptions, models, or modes of peace have been suggested in which peace research might prosper.